Profile information

 Interests

-I'm an old school couch surfer and have traveled a fair amount of the world.
+I'm an old school couch surfer, digital nomad, and community organizer.
+I've traveled a fair amount of the world and written over thirty books.
+Most of them have to do with how to get by in the world as it becomes this place that seems impossible to get by in.
 I'm an American expat raised in California and Oregon but who spent the majority of my American life in Hawaii.
 Now I live in Japan.
 I've also lived in Turkey, Morocco, the UK, and Indonesia.
 I love the world.

 Languages spoken